percona/pmm/docs/how-to/troubleshoot.md

 It depends on what kind of authentication your system uses:

-- `LOGIN`: Use Username/Password
+- `LOGIN`: Use Username/Password.
-- `PLAIN`: Use either Username or Identity and Password
+- `PLAIN`: Use either Username or Identity and Password.
-- `CRAM-MD5`: Use Username and Secret
+- `CRAM-MD5`: Use Username and Secret.

 ### Alert Rule Templates is disabled